 - The GTP is not recognised in Australian schools, nor are any qualifications for Further Education, Assessment Only PGCEs, PGCEis, or post-14 PGCEs.

-- Schools Direct, SCITTs, or any unusual routes to PGCEs can bit hit or miss.
+- Schools Direct, SCITTs, or any unusual routes to PGCEs can bit hit or miss with teaching registration AND with skilled visa applications.

 - QTS is not recognised in Australia as the Australian system does not have an equivalent.

 - If you have any concerns, we suggest getting teaching registration or contacting the boards for advice before committing to the visa.

 Australian Teaching Registration